-Modern day society faces various challenges with regard to protection and promotion of the fundamental human rights of the individuals, especially in relation to individuals who are discriminated because of ‘sexual orientation ‘and ‘gender identity’.
-Since the past two decades, the international community has witnessed various efforts by international human rights activists and lawyers who have been vehemently arguing for combating all forms of discrimination and violence against sexual minorities.
-The gamut of international human rights law (“IHRL”) have become inclusive and mindful of the need to address the issues concerning individuals who identify their sexual orientation and gender identity within either same-sex, bisexual or transsexual relationships.
-Historically, people belonging to lesbian, gay or bisexual and transgender (“LGBT”) social groups have experienced various human rights violations such as violence, harassment, discrimination, exclusion, stigmatisation and right to privacy.
+Modern-day society faces various challenges with regard to the protection and promotion of the fundamental human rights of the individuals, especially in relation to individuals who are discriminated because of ‘sexual orientation ‘and ‘gender identity’.
+Over the past two decades, the international community has witnessed various efforts by international human rights activists and lawyers who have been vehemently arguing for combating all forms of discrimination and violence against sexual minorities.
+The gamut of international human rights law (“IHRL”) has become inclusive and mindful of the need to address the issues concerning individuals who identify their sexual orientation and gender identity within either same-sex, bisexual or transsexual relationships.
+Historically, people belonging to the lesbian, gay or bisexual and transgender (“LGBT”) social groups have experienced various human rights violations such as violence, harassment, discrimination, exclusion, stigmatization and right to privacy.
 Further, such violations also include killings, rape and physical attacks, torture, arbitrary detention, the denial of rights to assembly, expression and information, and discrimination in employment, health and education.
 Often, the anti-LGBT supporters have challenged the sexual orientation of the LGBT group as immoral, deviant behaviour, and indecent behaviour.
 Thus, more than 80 States have premised homosexuality as a criminal offence.
-The national laws criminalising such behaviour considers it either as sodomy, public scandals, immoral or indecent behaviour and thereby are used to penalise people for looking, dressing or behaving differently from imbedded social norms.
-The attempt, however, must be to repeal or amend the laws which penalise homosexuality.
+The national laws criminalizing such behavior considers it either as sodomy, public scandals, or immoral or indecent behavior and thereby are used to penalise people for looking, dressing or behaving differently from imbedded social norms.
+The attempt, however, must be to repeal or amend the laws which penalize homosexuality.

 Evolution of human rights principles on protecting the rights of LGBT Community